 - exchange information and enable co-ordination between European sport groups and tournaments

 - support the founding of new gay/lesbian/bisexual/straight/transgendered/queer and mixed sport groups

-We are a federation which is open to gay, lesbian, straight and mixed sport groups and organizations.
+We are a federation that represents sport-oriented organisations in the LGBTQI+ community.
 At the moment this network has more than 22,000 members within over 115 organisations and sport groups.
 In the EGLSF all member organisations are autonomous: the Federation is operating as a servicing and co-ordinating body.

 Our members are invited to join the General Assembly.
 This annual Assembly is the highest decision making body of the Federation.
 The members of the EGLSF board are elected (for three years) by the General Assembly.